 Don’t impress others but impress yourself.

-Don’t try to fit in somewhere where you have to let go of what makes you “you”.
+Don’t try to fit in somewhere that requires you to let go of what makes you “you”.

 Embrace your own journey and expand on that.

-Be happy with yourself first instead of sacrificing yourself so others can be “happy” about you.
+Be happy with yourself instead of sacrificing yourself so others can be “happy” about you.

 Worse, deep levels of unhappiness are found exactly there.

-One version of you that’s enough, and a lot less tiring too.
+One version of you that’s really enough, and a lot less tiring too.